khadijapaderwala/dissertation-project/README.md

 ### Integrative Omics Data Analysis to Identify Shared Genes and Pathways Across Neurodegenerative Diseases

-August 2023
-This research dissertation is submitted for the MSc in Bioinformatics at Queen Mary,
+This research dissertation is submitted for the MSc in Bioinformaticsat Queen Mary,University of London.
-University of London
-Centre for Neuroscience, Surgery, and Trauma, Blizard Institute Barts and the London School of Medicine and Dentistry Queen Mary University of London
+Centre for Neuroscience, Surgery, and Trauma, Blizard Institute Barts and the London School of Medicine and Dentistry

 Supervisor: Dr Sarah Louise Morgan

 ##Description